debnsuma/create-an-etl-pipeline-apache-spark/README.md

-# Creating an ETL Pipeline with Amazon EMR and Apache Spark (using PySpark)
+# Creating an ETL Pipeline with Amazon EMR and Apache Spark

 In this tutorial, you learned about how you can build an ETL (Extract, Transform, and Load) pipeline for batch processing using Amazon EMR and Spark.
 During this process we will also learn about few of the use case of batch ETL process and how EMR can be leveraged to solve such problems.